celo-org/developer-tooling/.changeset/nasty-clocks-hear.md

 '@celo/celocli': patch
 ---

-network:whitelist now oututs as a table, typical table formatting flags are now accepted such as --csv
+network:whitelist now outputs as a table accepting typical table formatting flags such as --csv